Rapptz/discord.py/docs/guide/topics/reactions.rst

 .. image:: /images/guide/topics/reactions/remove_reaction_after.png
     :scale: 50%

-Removing all reactions of a single emoji from a message is also possible:
+Removing all reactions of a given emoji from a message is also possible:

 .. code-block:: python3

     await message.clear_reaction("<:amogus:819046807370989599>")

-It is also possible to remove all reactions from a message, not just a singular member or emoji:
+And we can also remove all reactions entirely:

 .. code-block:: python3